 As part of the reorganisation of local government for Buckinghamshire, Wycombe District Council, the other District Councils and the County Council have been replaced by Buckinghamshire Council as of 1 April 2020.

 A new website has been launched for Buckinghamshire Council.
 Content currently hosted on the separate area websites will be gradually transferred over to the new Buckinghamshire Council website where it will be republished as fully accessible content.
 Once this is complete, the current area websites for the district councils and county council will be decommissioned.

 This is a gradual process and will take place over the next couple of years.
 In the meantime, we plan to improve the accessibility of our existing content alongside the migration of content to the new website.
 Furthermore, all new content published will be fully accessible.

 Buckinghamshire Council has entered into a contract with SiteImprove, a website monitoring software provider, which will assist in the continuous improvement of the Council’s website, to start on 1 April.

 For more information about the Wycombe area's commitment to compliance, details of any known accessibility issues, and how we check, maintain and improve the accessibility of the website, please read our technical accessibility statement.

 Third party content

 Our site includes third party content, tools and functionality.
 Where we have control over the third party content, it is our responsibility to ensure it meets current accessibility regulations.
 However, we are not responsible for third party websites or platforms over which we have no control.
-See our technical accessibility statement for more information on the accessibility of third party content on our website.
+See the known exceptions in our technical accessibility statement for more information on the accessibility of third party content on our website.